wzy-most/FindIp/README.md

 If you find problem,connect me wzy19516955654@proton.me
 ssh_bomp:
   you need to change the "un" ,if you know the user of this server (sure,you must know it)
+Fport:
+  You need to change the ip to find port in this ip